drym-org/symex.el/README.rst

    * - ``C-k``, ``C-j``
      - climb, descend
-     - a fast way to go up and down a tree
+     - a quick way to go up and down a tree

    * - ``0`` / ``M-h``
      - go to first symex at this level